Flight Delayed Due To Bad Weather. Can I Claim Compensation?

 Who makes the official call?
 Air Traffic Control.

 Ice, snow or hail on the runway may cause the aircraft to take longer to slow down and exit.
 This means that Air Traffic Control may limit the number of flights that land or depart on the runways which would consequently lead to delays.
 These delays are not the fault of the airline and are considered ‘extraordinary circumstances’.
-According to EU regulation 261/2004:

-How do you know if you are eligible for compensation?
+So how do you know if you are eligible for compensation?
 If other flights are departing from your airport, this may be a sign that the responsibility for the delay of your flight lies with the airline.
 In this case, it is a good idea to try and find out the reason for the delay.

 Can you claim compensation for flight delays caused by fog?